Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> My hobbies </h3>

-<p> Outside of work, I enjoy camping, cycling, disc golf, hiking, photography, spending time with my friends and family, traveling, and walking. </p> <br>
+<p> Outside of work, I enjoy camping, cycling, disc golf, hiking, kayaking, photography, reading, spending time with my friends and family, traveling, and walking.
+Much of my love for the outdoors stems from my time in Boy Scouts of America (Troop 1079), where I spent a lot of time out in the sun at summer camp, learned some neat life and outdoor skills, and managed to obtain the rank of Eagle Scout   </p> <br>

 <h3> My Contact Information </h3>

 <p> I can best be found on Linkedin.
-Feel free to send <a href="https://www.linkedin.com/in/andrew-jones-129582191/"> me </a> a message there and I will get back to you as soon as possible. </p> <br>
+Feel free to send <a href="https://www.linkedin.com/in/andrewjones657/"> me </a> a message there and I will get back to you as soon as possible. </p> <br>

 <p> Feel free to explore some photos from my travels.
 I recommend using the full screen functionality at the top-left part of the web map.
 The ribbon at the top-right contains bookmarks that will center the map extent directly on destinations.  </p> <br>